-We know it can be frustrating, most especially that you spent time and resources crafting that email and gathering email addresses only to have it bounced.
+We know it can be frustrating, especially since you spent so much time and resources crafting that email and gathering email addresses just to have it bounced.

-Guess what is more disappointing… Even if you keep the monetary losses aside, your sender reputation may be undergoing a slow poisoning because of the increasing email bounce rate and this becomes more challenging for you to achieve high delivery, open, and click-through rates.
+But here’s what’s more disappointing: even if you keep the monetary losses aside, your sender reputation score may be undergoing a slow poisoning because of the increasing email bounce rate.
+As a result, it becomes more challenging for you to achieve high delivery, open, and click-through rates.

-But don’t worry.
-We got you covered.
-A bounce rate that is above 2% is just a reminder that you have to take action on your email marketing campaign to improve it.
+But don’t worry, we’ve got you covered.
+A bounce rate above 2% is a reminder that you must act on your email marketing campaign to improve it.

-A good place to start is to better understand what an email bounce back is and what type of bounce you experienced.
-That way, you can better address the problem and finally execute an effective email marketing strategy.
+Before diving in, let’s understand better what an email bounce back is and what type of bounce you experienced.
+That way, you can better address the problem and execute an effective email marketing strategy.

 What is an Email Bounce Back?

-In its most basic explanation, an email bounce back happens when the emails you sent cannot be successfully delivered to their intended receivers for whatever reason.
+An email bounce back happens when your emails cannot be delivered to their intended receivers.

-The bounceback message is generated either by the mail server of the intended recipient (recipient’s server) or your mail server as the sender.
+So, the intended recipient’s mail server generates a bounce back message.
 It’s a notification to let you know that something occurred to disrupt the delivery of your mail.

-Yeah, we know, the term email bounce back may sound like a kid’s playground game but it is exactly what it says.
-But why is it important, by the way?
+Yeah, we get it.
+The term “email bounce back” may sound like a kid’s playground game, but it is what it precisely says.
+But why is it essential, by the way?

 Bounce Back Message: Why is it Important?

-The actual text or bounceback message will provide you, the sender, the information you need to diagnose the email issue.
+The actual text or bounce back message will provide you, the sender, with the information you need to diagnose the email issue.

-This is because most often, the bounce-back message contains the vital information necessary for technical support so you can verify the exact error reported by the server.
-Sometimes, the bounce-back message may even contain recommendations on how you can go about fixing the problem.
+This is because the message often contains the vital information necessary for technical support so you can verify the exact error reported by the server.
+Sometimes, it has recommendations on how you can go about fixing the problem.

 Soft Bounces vs. Hard Bounces

-A soft bounce is a temporary problem and the bounce-back message typically alerts you of the issue so you can resend your message at a later date.
+A soft bounce is a temporary problem, and the bounce-back message typically alerts you of the issue so you can resend your message later.

-For example, your recipient has an email Inbox quota and it has already exceeded.
+For example, your recipient has an email Inbox quota, and it has already been exceeded.
 Other reasons include the recipient mail server being temporarily unavailable.

-A hard bounce, on the other hand, can be a permanent problem.
-This is because the remote mail server is informing you that the email address you’re trying to email does not exist and it will not work at a later time.
+Meanwhile, a hard bounce can be a permanent problem.
+This is because the remote mail server is informing you that the email address you’re trying to email does not exist, and it will not work at a later time.

-Knowing the difference between hard email bounces and soft bounces will help you better fix the issues that arise, especially in Outlook or Gmail.
+Knowing the difference between hard and soft email bounces will help you better fix the issues that arise, especially in Outlook or Gmail.

 Should You Try Sending the Bounced Email Again?

-Now, let’s dive into the topic of why your emails bounce back.
+Now, let’s dive into why your emails bounce back.

 7 Common Reasons Why Your Emails Bounce Back